-Our firm handles routine as well as complex U.S. naturalization and citizenship matters.
+Our firm handles routine as well as complex U.S. naturalization and citizenship matters, led by an experienced naturalization lawyer who understands what each case requires.
 We ensure that routine naturalization or citizenship applications are filed correctly and with the required supporting documentation to prevent delays in processing.
-We also handle complex naturalization or citizenship applications, involving disability waivers, criminal histories, fraud, travel, child support and derivative citizen claims.
-Our firm has a strong track record with naturalization appeals, i.e., Request for Hearing on a Decision in Naturalization.
+We also manage complex naturalization or citizenship applications involving disability waivers, criminal histories, fraud, travel, child support, and derivative citizen claims.
+Our firm has a strong track record with naturalization appeals, including Requests for Hearing on a Decision in Naturalization.

 You may file a naturalization application to apply for U.S. citizenship pursuant to a naturalization process.
 Upon approval, the applicant will be issued a certificate of citizenship and will then be able to apply to obtain a U.S. passport.
 Alternatively, you may apply for a U.S. passport or a certificate of citizenship if you believe that you are already a U.S. citizen.